Seattle Artist | Ray Spencer

-What follows are about forty of my favorite watercolors and pastels from my personal and family collection.
+What follows are about 40 of my favorite watercolors and pastels from my personal and family collection.
 Many other pieces have been given to friends and family as gifts.
-It’s a learning process and to study and experiment many beginning artists copy the works of famous artists or paint their favorite pieces from many of the available how-to workbooks.
+It’s a learning process, and to study and experiment, many beginning artists copy the works of famous artists or paint their favorite pieces from many of the available how-to workbooks.

 About two-thirds of these paintings are my originals and the others are copies or workshop projects.
 My many workshop instructors have been terrific teachers and have challenged me with their techniques.